josh-collinsworth/joco-sveltekit/src/lib/content/posts/fire-matt.md

 Besides, Matt's company does exactly the same thing with Jetpack, which charges $5–$50 per month, depending on tier, so...not sure where that moral high ground is supposed to be coming from.
 Is Automattic really gonna claim Jetpack's paid features are purely for the altruistic benefit of the community?
 Why do _they_ get a pass on paid features?

-I think could fairly, if crudely, paraphrase Matt's argument thusly: "WP Engine is in it for the money, and we are in it for WordPress."
+I think you could fairly, if crudely, paraphrase Matt's argument as: "WP Engine is in it for the money, and we are in it for WordPress."

 That's a really flimsy stance in my view, without even getting into whether we can, or should, have exactly the same expectations of both companies in the first place (which is at least questionable; Automattic has their hands in a lot more things than WP Engine does, including Tumblr, PocketCasts, Longreads, and many others things that may or may not be related to WordPress, along with at least two hosting companies).